single-cell-data/SOMA/brainstorming.md

 ### Operation: read()

-> ⚠️ **To be further specified**

-Read a user-specified subset of the object and return as one or more Arrow.Tensor.
+Read a user-specified subset of the object and return as one or more read batches.

 Summary: